Jagdish Singh Khehar: Allegations

 In 2017, the Committee on Judicial Accountability published the suicide note written by former Arunachal Pradesh Chief Minister, Kalikho Pul.
 In the note, Pul claimed that Khehar had demanded ₹49 crore (Para 15.22, Page 39) and ₹31 crore (Para 15.27, Page 41) in bribes from Pul for delivering a favourable verdict.
 The Committee on Judicial Accountability has demanded a probe in the matter.

+Honours

+In 2025, he was awarded the Padma Vibhushan by the Government of India for his contributions in the field of Public Affairs.